microtick/node-operations/README.md

 All validators should perform the following GENTX steps:

-GENTX-1. **VERY IMPORTANT** After Saturday, June 20, 2020 11:00 pm UTC, ensure sure you have the final genesis.json with all the starting account balances:
+GENTX-1. **VERY IMPORTANT** After midnight UTC Saturday night, ensure sure you have the final genesis.json with all the starting account balances:

 ```
 $ git clone https://gitlab.com/microtick/validator.git